-It provides law students with valuable experience, all of which is important practice for when later applying to a full-time clerk job.
+It provides law students with valuable experience, all of which is important practice for when later applying for a full-time clerk job.

-If you have done a judicial internship and are applying to a law firm or anywhere alike, keep reading for the best ways to include it in your resume!
+If you have done a judicial internship and are applying to a law firm, keep reading for the best ways to include it in your resume!

 Where to put a judicial internship on a resume?

 You can add your judicial internship along with your other internship experiences.
-If you haven’t done other internships, you can put it in your ‘Work Experience’ section.
-If you are still a student or newly graduated, put your judicial internship in your professional summary to highlight it.
+You can put it in your ‘Work Experience’ section if you haven’t done other internships.
+If you are still a student or newly graduated, highlight your judicial internship in your professional summary.